The surprising city wildlife across the USA

 Geese in Washington DC

 Thanks to the White House and its West Wing, Washington DC might seem like an austere seat of power.
 Yet the city offers so much more including superb free museums and a sizzling foodie scene.
-Canadian geese are a common sight, gathering around monuments and also on the National Mall lawn near the Vietnam Veterans Memorial.
+Canada geese are a common sight, gathering around monuments and also on the National Mall lawn near the Vietnam Veterans Memorial.
 Usually a migratory bird, many stay in the city year-round.

 Keneva Photography/Shutterstock